 Algebra II UC/CSU Approved?
 Yes UC/CSU Area "C" Subject Requirement NCAA Approved?
-Yes Credits 10 Credits/Year Prerequisite 'B-' (80%) or better in Algebra I and Geometry, or a 'C' (75%) in Accelerated Algebra I, Honors Math 2, or Honors Geometry.
+Yes Credits 10 Credits/Year Prerequisite A 'B-' (80%) or better in both semesters of Algebra I and Geometry, or a 'C' (75%) or better in both semesters of Accelerated Algebra I or Honors Geometry.
 A TI-84 graphing calculator is mandatory for this course.
 No other types of graphing calculators are permitted.
-Course Description This course reinforces and extends the concepts taught in Algebra I and Geometry.
+Course Description limited to, polynomia This course reinforces and extends the concepts taught in Algebra I and Geometry.
+The topics include, but are not limited to, equations and inequalities, linear equations and functions, systems and matrices, quadratic functions, polynomial functions, exponents and radical functions, exponential and logarithmic functions, rational functions, conics, probability and statistics, sequences and series, and an introduction to trigonometry and the unit circle.

 Honors Algebra II UC/CSU Approved?
 Yes UC/CSU Area "C" Subject Requirement (UC and CSU do not grant honors credit for this course) NCAA Approved?
-Yes Credits 10 Credits/Year Prerequisite appeal to t 'B' (85%) in Honors Math 2, or Accelerated Algebra I and Honors Geometry.
+Yes Credits 10 Credits/Year Prerequisite A 'B+' (87%) or better in Honors Geometry and an 'A' (97%) or better in Algebra 1 or 'B+' (87%) or betterin both semesters of Accelerated Algebra 1.
 If currently enrolled in Geometry may appeal to the Math Department.
 A TI-84 graphing calculator is mandatory for this course.
 No other types of graphing calculators are permitted.
-Course Description topics cove This course prepares the student for Honors Pre-Calculus and other courses of study that are math-intensive.
+Course Description topics cove understanded extended This course prepares the student for Honors Pre-Calculus and other courses of study that are math-intensive.
 The topics covered will include, but not be limited to, those in Algebra II.
 Each topic will be presented with emphasis on understanding the abstract concepts involved.
+Application problems are explored in detail.
+Key problems are extended to show the connections between intermediate algebra and advanced topics and applications from Algebra II and Pre-Calculus.

 Personal Finance UC/CSU Approved?
 Yes UC/CSU Area "G" Elective Requirement NCAA Approved?
-No Credits 10 Credits/Year Prerequisite Open to juniors and seniors.
+No Credits 5 Credits/Semester Prerequisite Open to juniors and seniors.
 A TI-84 graphing calculator is mandatory for this course.
 No other types of graphing calculators are permitted.
-Course Description build the li and career The objective of this course is to provide students with basic financial tools and knowledge that will enable them to build the lives they envision.
+Course Description The objective of this course is to provide students with basic financial tools and knowledge that will enable them to build the lives they envision.
 The course will cover financial responsibilities, planning for the future, budgets, income and careers, spending and credit, saving and investing.
 The main focus is to understand how to plan for the future by planning for today.

 Probability and Statistics UC/CSU Approved?
 Yes UC/CSU Area "C" Subject Requirement NCAA Approved?
-Yes Credits 10 Credits/Year Prerequisite , Currently enrolled in or have completed Algebra 2 or 2B.
+Yes Credits 10 Credits/Year Prerequisite Currently enrolled in or have completed Algebra 2 or 2B.
 A TI-84 graphing calculator is mandatory for this course.
 No other types of graphing calculators are permitted.
 Course Description Experimen The course will cover four general topics: Descriptive Statistics, Probability, Sample Survey and Design of Experiments, and Inferential Statistics.
 This course will draw its examples and exercises from a range of real life applications.